harkerbyte/harkerbyte/README.md

 * Hobby: That's really none of your business, mate.
 * Location: Probably somewhere on planet Earth.
 Couldn't find me?
 Have you checked for me on planet Mars?
 * Religion: Proudly Muslim, as-salamu alaykum brother.
-* Favorite language: I haven't really gotten attached to any, but it's safe to assume Python and JavaScript are both fighting for that spot.
+* Favorite language: I haven't really gotten attached to any, but it's safe to assume that Python and JavaScript are both fighting for that spot, while Shell is by the corner watching the heated argument.
 * Favorite environment: Adaptable asf; I can work in any environment, be it PC or mobile Android.
 I would prefer PC or desktop though; big head -> big screen 🗿.

 ### Reach out